AN INVESTMENT WEBSITE FOR FREELANCERS

 Game on! — Next steps

-1. This week: Open an i401k if you earn 1099 income and/or a Roth IRA, and also a HSA.
+This week: Grab a beverage and read the guides below.
+Then open an i401[k] if you earn 1099 income and/or a Backdoor Roth IRA, and also a HSA if you qualify.
 If you mostly earn W-2 income, use a Roth and a HSA.
+Links below to the guides that explain how and why.

-3. Later: Three to five years out from semi-retirement, I would recommend consulting a Certified Financial Planner (CFP).
+Later: Three to five years out from semi-retirement (or sooner), I would recommend consulting a Certified Financial Planner (CFP).
 They charge a one-time fee for reviewing your financial situation, creating an investment and spending plan.
 CFPs have a fiduciary duty to do the right thing by you.

 Make sure you have 3-6 months of expenses in an emergency fund.
 Read about where to stash the cash here.